Current Conditions of the Northeast U.S. Shelf Ecosystem: Fall 2021 Update

-A summary of temperature, chlorophyll and other oceanographic conditions on the Northeast U.S. Continental Shelf during the first half of 2020.
+A summary of temperature, salinity, chlorophyll and other conditions on the Northeast U.S. Continental Shelf during the first half of 2020.

-- During the first half of 2020, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be above average.
+- During the first half of 2021, sea surface temperatures in the Northeast U.S. Shelf Ecosystem continued to be above average and was the second highest recorded over the long-term time series.
 This follows a shift in thermal conditions that began around 2010.

-- Despite continued warming in the ecosystem, the spring thermal transition has moderated in recent years.
-This suggests a timing of spring events more typical of long-term trends.
+- With continued warming in the ecosystem, the spring thermal transition has trended to earlier date in recent years.

 Daily Sea Surface Temperature for the First Half of the Year

-Daily sea surface temperatures were at or above average conditions during the first half of 2020.
+Daily sea surface temperatures were at or above average during the first half of 2021.
 The Georges Bank and Gulf of Maine ecoregions had the largest departures from average conditions.
-Winter temperatures were approximately 2°C above the long-term average.
-In the Mid-Atlantic, temperatures fluctuated below the mean for the second half of the spring.
+Spring temperatures were approximately 2°C above the long-term average.
+In the Mid-Atlantic, temperatures fluctuated around the mean for the second half of the spring.
 In all areas except for the Mid-Atlantic Bight, temperatures moderated well above the mean by mid-year.

 Sea Surface Temperature Trends for the First Half of the Year

-Average sea surface temperatures for the first half of 2020 continued at high levels in all ecoregions.
-However, thermal conditions have become more moderate since the record high temperatures observed in 2012.
+Average sea surface temperatures for the first half of 2021 continued at high levels in all ecoregions.
+In most areas, thermal conditions were the second warmest since the record high temperatures observed in 2012.
 Spring temperatures in all areas appear to have experienced a change in level around the year 2010, increasing the mean temperature by 1°C.

-The 6-month spring sea surface temperature average was above normal.
-However, monthly sea surface temperature imagery shows that temperatures were below normal in the Mid-Atlantic during the month of May.
-They returned to normal or above average in June in most parts of the region.
+The distribution of sea surface temperature by ecoregions was generally above normal.
+However, monthly sea surface temperature imagery shows that temperatures were below normal in the Mid-Atlantic during the first few months of the year.
+The strongest temperature anomalies were observed in June in the Gulf of Maine and Georges Bank areas.